Spain eases strict lockdown as US approves virus drug

 JIM WATSON, AFP

-In the city's Retiro park, many residents were out to running, sometimes in groups, as a policeman used a loudspeaker to urge them to keep out of deserted avenue and on the pavement.
+Near the city's Retiro park, many residents were out to running, sometimes in groups, as a policeman used a loudspeaker to urge them to keep out of the deserted avenue and on the pavement.

+Crowds of runners mingled with cyclists and skateboarders enjoying sports in the sun in Barcelona's seaside neighbourhood.

+"This all seems a bit crazy to me.
+On the first day we get some freedom I don't see any safe distancing at all," said Christian, an Italian living in Barcelona.
+"I didn't expect to see thousands of people running like this."

-Spanish Prime Minister Pedro Sanchez however said masks would be obligatory on public transport from Monday.
+Spanish Prime Minister Pedro Sanchez however said masks would be obligatory on public transport from Monday, and children and elderly will still face some time restrictions on when they can go outside.

-Spain, Germany, Austria and Scandinavian nations are all slowly easing lockdowns as the virus cases slow though they will keep in place social distancing measures, demand the use of masks or increase testing to try to track infections.
+Spain, Germany, Austria and Scandinavian nations are all gradually easing lockdowns as the virus cases slow though they will keep in place social distancing measures, the use of masks and testing to try to track infections.

-France on Saturday decided it would extend a health emergency, in place since March 24, by two months until July 24, Health Minister Olivier Veran announced after a cabinet meeting.
+France, which will lift parts of its lockdown on May 11, on Saturday decided to extend a health emergency by two months until late July.

-Italy is preparing to ease restrictions in coming days while British Prime Minister Boris Johnson, who spent time in intensive care with the virus, said Britain had past the peak of its outbreak.
+After a two-month shutdown, Italians on Monday will be allowed to stroll in parks and visit relatives.
+Restaurants can open for takeout and wholesale stores can resume business.

 World toll of coronavirus infections and deaths as of May 1 at 1900 GMT